 Through pouring rain and horrific conditions, members of these communities walked high into the mountain highlands of Guatemala, ascending almost 3,000 meters (9,842 feet).
 With little choice, they relocated to an area near Santa Catarina Ixtahuacan nicknamed ``Little Alaska``, one of the coldest and highest areas of Guatemala.

-In response to the crisis caused by Hurricane Stan, the NGO Yabal Guatemala was formed to help affected communities, specifically those forced to relocate to Little Alaska.
+In response to the crisis caused by Hurricane Stan, Yabal was formed to help affected communities, specifically those forced to relocate to Little Alaska.
 This help came first in the form of material aid (medicines, temporary housing, blankets, food and water), and later, as funding for permanent home construction, micro-credits, youth programs, schooling and sewing workshops.

 The communities had to leave behind their material possessions and the fertile farmlands that had offered food and livelihood.
 Previously, the communities had survived on coffee, banana, and subsistence farming in their coastal homes.
 However, in their new home, growing crops was much more difficult due to the arid soil and lack of water.
 These communities were forced to find new income sources to survive.